Theory of topological spin Josephson junctions: Low-Energy Theory

-In spite of the excellent accordance in the single-particle spectra (a)(b), there are only fair agreements between numerical and analytical results in the many-body spectra (c)(d), where we have globally shifted the energies to make the ground state energy zero at $\phi=0$.
-Since the many-body spectrum of the low-energy continuum theory can only be constructed by few single-particle energies of ABSs, the attributions from propagating states outside the gap will not be captured in the analytical continuum theory.
-Yet it is still worthy to point out the spectrum near the critical point matches better than that in the deep topological regime due to weaker $\phi$-dependence of propagating state energies.
+In spite of the excellent agreement between the numerical and analytical results in the single-particle spectra [Figs.~\ref{Fig:Spectrum}(a) and \ref{Fig:Spectrum}(b)], there is only fair agreement between the numerical and analytical results in the many-body spectra [Figs.~\ref{Fig:Spectrum}(c) and \ref{Fig:Spectrum}(d)], where we have globally shifted the energies to make the ground-state energy zero at $\phi=0$.
+Since the many-body spectra of the low-energy continuum theory can only be constructed by a few single-particle energies of the ABSs in the gap, the contributions from the propagating states outside the gap will not be captured in the analytical continuum theory, which could also lead to small discontinuities in slope at $\phi=l\pi$, $l\in \mathbb{Z}$.
+Yet, we note that the spectra near the critical point match better than that in the deep topological regime due to the weaker $\phi$-dependence of the propagating state energies.